poorvika11/ascend-task/readme.md

 ### Running the Application

 1. **Database Setup**:
-   - Install PostgreSQL and create a database named "trelloclone".
+   - Install PostgreSQL and create a database named "dbname".
    - Use the SQL queries in `server/data.sql` to create the necessary tables.

 2. **Server and Frontend**: